ImageMarkup/isic-challenge-landing/site/README.md

 8. Squamous cell carcinoma
 9. None of the others

-Participants are asked to submit automated predictions on a held-out test set.
+25,332 images are available for training across 8 different categories.
+Additionally, the test dataset (planned release August 2nd) will contain an additional outlier class not represented in the training data, which developed systems must be able to identify.

+Two tasks will be available for participation: 1) classify dermoscopic images without meta-data, and 2) classify images with additional available meta-data.
+Task 1's deadline will be August 9th.
+Task 2 will be August 16th, after release of test meta-data on August 9th.
+Participants of Task 2 must submit to Task 1 as well, though participants can submit to Task 1 alone.

 In addition to submitting predictions, each competitor is required to submit a link to a manuscript describing the methods used to generate predictions.

 </section><!-- .summary -->